livesey-finance/livesey-how-to/documentation.md

 ```
 > This is a blockquote used for emphasizing a note or quote.
+>> This is a double blockquote used for emphasizing a note or quote.
+>>> This is a tripple blockquote used for emphasizing a note or quote.
 ```

 > This is a blockquote used for emphasizing a note or quote.

+>> This is a double blockquote used for emphasizing a note or quote.

+>>> This is a tripple blockquote used for emphasizing a note or quote.

 ### 8. Horizontal Lines